ItsJuanito/CPSC-449-Project-1/README.md

   - PROCFILE: Holds functionality to run the program with "foreman".
   - api.cfg: Contains the database name.

-# HOW TO RUN With HTTPIE
+# HOW To Run With HTTPIE
   - ~$ Flask init
   - ~$ Flak run
   - ~$ http "method(GET, POST, PUT etc.)" "url/db_table_name" "attribute=attribute_name" (Make sure to run on seperate terminal)